 Dressing your age in your 30s

 1.It’s time to start figuring out your style.

 Let’s start by cleaning out your closet.
 Need some help with that?
 I have a whole post HERE.
-There’s still time for a bit of experimenting, but these are the years when you should start figuring out your style, and it starts by going through your closet and tossing the pieces that don’t belong there.
+There’s still plenty of time for experimenting with your style and letting it evolve, but these are the years when you should start figuring out your style, and it starts by going through your closet and tossing the pieces that don’t belong there.

 What should you toss?

 - ANYTHING from high school.
 Just don’t.

 - Super distressed jeans — a few holes are fine.
 The shredded ones must go.